Does BJJ cause Cauliflower Ear? A Deep Dive into this Combat Badge

 Potential Complications (long-term)

-These complications highlight the importance of seeking medical attention to prevent and address issues associated with cauliflower ear.
+These complications highlight the importance of seeking medical attention to prevent cauliflower ear and address issues associated with cauliflower ear.

 Why is Cauliflower Ear Common in BJJ?